-DC Thomson is an established family enterprise that has origins in the entrepreneurship of William Thomson in the early 19th century when the firm's main business was in shipping.
-During the mid-19th Century, the Thomson family invested in publishing, taking an interest in the Dundee Courier and buying it in 1886.
-At that stage there were two major publishing houses in Dundee, the other was run by Sir John Leng.
-In 1905, the Thomson and Leng firms merged under the leadership of William Thomson’s son David Couper (D.C.)
+The DC Thomson family enterprise originates from the entrepreneurship of William Thomson who launched a shipping business in the early 19th century.
+During the mid-19th century, the Thomson family invested in publishing, taking an interest in the Dundee Courier before buying it in 1886.
+At that time there were two major publishing houses in Dundee, the other run by Sir John Leng, home of the Dundee Advertiser.
+In 1905 the Thomson and Leng firms merged under the leadership of William Thomson’s son David Couper (D.C.)
 Thomson.
-Throughout the course of the 20th Century, DC Thomson became one of the UK's leading publishers.
-The diversification of the business today highlights the entrepreneurial flair of the firm.
+The Courier and Advertiser later became one title in 1926.